eyecantell/fileclip/README.md

 ## Container Support

-For VS Code containers, `fileclip` can communicate with a Windows host service to copy native Windows file paths to the clipboard, enabling seamless pasting into Windows File Explorer or other applications.
-This uses a file-based communication mechanism.
+For VS Code containers, `fileclip` communicates with the `fileclip-watcher` service on the Windows host to copy native Windows file paths to the clipboard, enabling seamless pasting into Windows File Explorer or other applications.

 ### Setup
-1. **Host Service**:
+1. **Host Watcher**:
-   - On the Windows host, save the following as `fileclip-host.py`:
+   - On the Windows host, ensure `fileclip` is installed via PDM.
-     ```python
-     import json
-     import time
-     import subprocess
-     from pathlib import Path

-     POLL_FILE = Path(r'C:\Temp\fileclip\clipboard.json')
-     while True:
-         if POLL_FILE.exists():
-             with open(POLL_FILE, 'r') as f:
-                 data = json.load(f)
-             paths = data.get('paths', [])
-             if paths:
-                 cmd = f"powershell.exe -Command \"Set-Clipboard -Path '{','.join(paths)}'\""
-                 subprocess.run(cmd, shell=True, check=True)
-                 print(f"Copied {len(paths)} files to clipboard.")
-             POLL_FILE.unlink()  # Acknowledge
-         time.sleep(1)  # Poll interval
+   - Run the watcher:
+     ```powershell
+     pdm run fileclip-watcher --log-level=DEBUG
      ```
-   - Run it manually in a PowerShell terminal:
+   - Optionally, use Windows Task Scheduler to start it on login:
      ```powershell
-     python fileclip-host.py
+     pdm run fileclip-watcher --log-level=INFO
      ```
-   - Optionally, use Windows Task Scheduler to start it on login.

 2. **Container Configuration**:
-   - Ensure the container has a shared directory by adding to `devcontainer.json`:
+   - Add a mount to `devcontainer.json` to share a directory:
      ```json
      "mounts": [
          "source=C:/Temp/fileclip,target=/tmp/fileclip,type=bind"
      ]
      ```
-   - Set environment variables for path translation (optional, in `devcontainer.json` or shell):
+   - Set environment variables for path translation (optional):
      ```json
      "containerEnv": {
          "FILECLIP_HOST_WORKSPACE": "C:\\path\\to\\workspace",